Kenkindom/NCTU-Postgraduate-Final-Project/README.md

+# Data Procees
+Convert Our Label Or PETA Label To TFRecord Data

 # Evaluation
 Evaluate Mask R-CNN or YOLO Detection Result
 Draw PR-Curve And Calculate AP(ROC)

 # For MaskRCNN
-Convert Label To Mask-RCNN Training Data Format
+Convert Our Label To Mask-RCNN Training Data Format

 # For YOLO
-Convert Label To YOLO Training Data Format
+Convert Our Label To YOLO Training Data Format

 # PeopleClassification
 Use TFRecord Data For Training And Testing